Kodular/Documentation/docs/components/lego-mindstorms/nxt/nxt-color-sensor.md

 |:----:|:-------:|
 |number|&H00FFFFFF|

-The color that should generated by the sensor.
+_The color that should generated by the sensor.
 Only None, Red, Green, or Blue are valid values.
-The sensor will not generate color when the DetectColor property is set to True.
+The sensor will not generate color when the DetectColor property is set to True._

 ### Sensor Port

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('NXT Color Sensor', 'Sensor Port')]]